zomeru/batibot-tg/README.md

 # Batibot-TG

 ChatGpt in your telegram app!
+It supports conversation history, Batibot can respond based on your recent messages.

 ## 🛠 Set Up